rocky-linux/documentation/docs/guides/proxies/tor_relay.md

 Exit relays are the last hop of a Tor circuit connecting directly to websites.
 Bridge relays are unlisted relays that help users with internet censorship connect to Tor.

 Options for the `torrc` file are in [the man page](https://2019.www.torproject.org/docs/tor-manual.html.en).
-Here, we will describe a basic configuration for an exit and bridge relay.
+Here, we describe a basic configuration for an exit and bridge relay.

 ### Running an exit relay

 !!! warning

     If you plan to run an exit relay, make sure your ISP or hosting company is comfortable with it.
-Abuse complaints from exit relays are very common, as it is the last node of a Tor circuit which connects directly to websites on behalf of Tor users.
+Abuse complaints from exit relays are widespread, as it is the last node of a Tor circuit that connects directly to websites on behalf of Tor users.
 Many hosting companies disallow Tor exit relays for this reason.

     If you are unsure your ISP allows Tor exit relays, look at the terms of service or ask your ISP.
-If your ISP says no, look at another ISP or hosting company, or consider a middle or bridge relay instead.
+If your ISP says no, look at another ISP or hosting company or consider a middle or bridge relay instead.

 If you want to run an exit relay, you'll need to append the following to your `torrc`: